 POSTED: 9 Jul 2023

-The Truth About Weight Loss Injections: How Drugs Like Ozempic Work & What to Expect
+The Truth About Weight Loss Injections, Here’s How Drugs Like Ozempic Work & What to Expect

-Recently, semaglutide and similar weight loss injections or fat loss injections have gained a lot of attention as a solution to shedding pounds.
-Initially developed to treat Type 2 Diabetes, these injections are increasingly viewed as a safe and effective way to lose weight and have been championed by a large number of celebrities and public figures.
+Recently, semaglutide and similar weight loss injections have gained a lot of attention as a solution to shedding pounds.
+Initially developed to treat type 2 diabetes, these injections are increasingly viewed as a safe and effective way to lose weight.
+They have also been championed by a large number of celebrities and public figures.
 The main weight loss injections available in the UK are Ozempic, Wegovy and Saxenda.
-In this post we explore what exactly are wight loss injections, how they work and if they are truly a safe and effective way to lose weight.
+In this post we explore what exactly weight loss injections are and how they work.
+We also ask whether they are truly a safe and effective way to lose weight.

 What are Weight Loss Injections?

 Weight loss injections are a type of medical treatment designed to aid weight loss.
-They contain medication that influences the body’s metabolism or control appetite.
-This encourages weight loss.
-The two best known brands in the UK are Wegovy and Ozempic.
+They contain medication that influences the body’s metabolism or controls appetite, which encourages weight loss.
+The two best-known brands in the UK are Wegovy and Ozempic.
 They work by targeting hormones that affect your appetite and metabolism.

-The most popular weight loss injectable drug at the moment is semaglutide injections.
-These are better known by the brand names Ozempic and Wegovy.
-Semaglutide works by mimicking the effects of is a glucagon-like peptide-1 (GLP-1).
+The most popular weight loss injectable at the moment is semaglutide.
+This is better known by the brand names Ozempic and Wegovy.
+Semaglutide works by mimicking the effects of a hormone called glucagon-like peptide-1 (GLP-1).
 This hormone is released after eating and it suppresses appetite.
 GLP-1 increases the feeling of fullness and slows down the rate at which food is digested.
-Another type of weight loss injection avialble in the UK is liraglutide.
+Another type of weight loss injection available in the UK is liraglutide.
 This is also known by the brand name Saxenda.
 Liraglutide works in a similar way to semaglutide to mimic the effects of GLP-1.

 How Do Weight Loss Injections Work?

 As mentioned above, weight loss injections work by altering the body’s metabolism or appetite.
-In effect, these injections work by helping curb hunger and reducing calorie intake.
+In effect, they help curb hunger and reduce calorie intake.
 These medications also have an effect on insulin production and blood sugar regulation.
 This is why they can be beneficial for individuals with type 2 diabetes.

-Semaglutides like Wegovy and Ozempic as well as liraglutides like Saxenda mimic the effects of a hormone found in your body (GLP-1).
-They they bind GLP-1 receptors found on cells in the pancreas, brain and other parts of the body.
-This triggers a series of signalling pathways that in the pancreas.
-Thus leading to the release of insulin and the suppression of glucagon.
-Insulin is a hormone that helps to lower blood sugar levels.
-Glucagon is a hormone that helps to raise blood sugar levels.
-By suppressing glucagon and promoting insulin secretion, weight loss injections help to lower blood sugar levels.
-This promotes weight loss.
+Semaglutides like Wegovy and Ozempic, as well as liraglutides like Saxenda, mimic the effects of GLP-1.
+They bind to GLP-1 receptors found on cells in the pancreas, brain and other parts of the body.
+This triggers a series of signalling pathways in the pancreas, leading to the release of insulin and the suppression of glucagon.
+Insulin is a hormone that helps to lower blood sugar levels, whilst glucagon raises them.
+By suppressing glucagon and promoting insulin secretion, weight loss injections help to lower blood sugar levels, which in turn promotes weight loss.

 These medicines also have a number of other effects that can help weight loss.
 They work on the brain to suppress appetite and increase the feeling of fullness after eating.
-They also slow down the rate at which you digest food which also reduces appetite.
+They also slow down the rate at which you digest food, which further reduces appetite.

 Do Weight Loss Injections Really Work & How Much Weight Can You Lose?

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, people who took weight loss injections lost an average of 5-10% of their body weight over a 6-12 month period.
-In clinical trials reported by Wegovy, participants lost an average of 14.9% of their body weight or roughly 35lbs over a 68-week period.
+The National Institute of Diabetes and Digestive and Kidney Diseases gives a useful benchmark.
+People who took weight loss injections lost an average of 5 to 10% of their body weight over a 6 to 12 month period.
+In clinical trials reported by Wegovy, participants lost an average of 14.9% of their body weight.
+That is roughly 35lbs over a 68-week period.
 In clinical studies of patients using Ozempic for type 2 diabetes, participants lost up to 14lbs over a 40-week period.
-Participants on Saxenda, on the other hand, lost an average of 9.2% of their body weight or 21lbs over a 56-week period.
+Participants on Saxenda, on the other hand, lost an average of 9.2% of their body weight, or 21lbs, over a 56-week period.

-Risks & Side Effects of Weight Loss Injections
+What Are the Risks and Side Effects of Weight Loss Injections?

 Which Weight Loss Injections Are Approved in the UK?

-There are several brands of weight loss injections available in the UK, including Semaglutide, Wegovy and Ozempic.
-The OG weight loss injection is Semaglutide.
-This is sold under the brand name Ozempic.
-It is an injectable medication that has approval to manage type 2 diabetes.
-It also aids weight loss and basically kicked of the weight loss injections trend.
-Ozempic is a once weekly injection.
+There are several weight loss injections available in the UK.
+The original is semaglutide, sold under the brand name Ozempic.
+This is an injectable medication that is approved to manage type 2 diabetes.
+It also aids weight loss and effectively kicked off the weight loss injection trend.
+Ozempic is a once-weekly injection.

-Whilst Ozempic is primarily approved for treating type 2 Diabetes, both Wegovy and Saxenda were specifically approved for just weight loss.
-Wegovy is also a semaglutide once-weekly injection.
-It is basically a higher dose version of Ozempic.
-However, the difference is that Wegovy has specific approval for weight management for individuals struggling with obesity or weight related health conditions.
-Saxenda also has approval for weight management in obese and over weight adults in the UK.
-Like Wegovy and Ozempic, it is also a GLP-1 receptor agonist.
-However Saxenda is a liraglutide which is a different class of drug.
-It is a once daily injection.
+Whilst Ozempic is primarily approved for treating type 2 diabetes, both Wegovy and Saxenda were specifically approved for weight loss.
+Wegovy is also a once-weekly semaglutide injection.
+It is essentially a higher-dose version of Ozempic.
+The difference is that Wegovy has specific approval for weight management in people struggling with obesity or weight-related health conditions.
+Saxenda also has approval for weight management in obese and overweight adults in the UK.
+Like Wegovy and Ozempic, it is a GLP-1 receptor agonist.
+However, Saxenda is a liraglutide, which is a different class of drug, and it is a once-daily injection.

-Where To Get Weight Loss Injections in the UK
+Where Can You Get Weight Loss Injections in the UK?

 Weight loss injections are prescription-only medications in the UK.
 This means that you need to see a specialist doctor to start treatment.
-Your doctor will be able to assess your individual needs and help you decide if weight loss injections are right for you and which (if any) is best for you.
-They will likely take a detailed medical history and examine you.
+Your doctor will be able to assess your individual needs.
+They can then help you decide whether weight loss injections are right for you, and which (if any) is best.
+To do this they will need to take a detailed medical history and possibly examine you.
 They may also request blood tests or other diagnostics to ensure that weight loss injections are safe for you.

-Some weight loss injections may be available through the NHS, but this does depend on your individual circumstances.
-In general, the NHS may prescribe weight loss injections to people who meet a number of criteria including:
+On the NHS: some weight loss injections may be available through the NHS, but this does depend on your individual circumstances.
+In general, the NHS may prescribe weight loss injections to people who meet a number of criteria, including:

-• Having a body mass index (BMI) of 30 or higher, or a BMI of 27 or higher with at least one weight related medical condition, such as high blood pressure, high cholesterol or type 2 diabetes.
+• Having a body mass index (BMI) of 30 or higher, or a BMI of 27 or higher with at least one weight-related condition such as high blood pressure, high cholesterol or type 2 diabetes.

 • Having tried and failed to lose weight through other means, such as diet and exercise.